guidefari/here_hugo/docs/discord-crosspost-design.md

 );
 ```

+`payload` is the claimed entry's full normalized `MediaEntry`, stored as JSON at claim time.
+This is what makes the ledger a genuine source of truth for promotion and delivery: a `queued` row can be promoted and sent using only what's stored on the row, without needing the entry to still be present in whatever the most recent feed poll happened to return.

 The dedupe key is a deterministic encoding of `source_id + entry_identity`.
 For the first-party source, entry identity can be the canonical URL or a stable feed ID derived from it.
 External feeds should prefer a feed GUID or JSON Feed item ID, falling back to the canonical item URL only when its stability is trustworthy.

-Because drafts are excluded from the first-party feed entirely (constraint above), a draft entry has no `entry_identity` until it's published — the draft-to-published transition is not a ledger state change, it's the entry's first appearance in the feed, claimed fresh like any new entry.
+Because drafts are excluded from the first-party feed entirely (constraint above), a draft entry has no `entry_identity` until it's published: the draft-to-published transition is not a ledger state change, it's the entry's first appearance in the feed, claimed fresh like any new entry.

 State meanings: